hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 partitions and for all relations.
 Then, we extract information about required partitions to run to `JobConfig`.
 This indicates that `ExecutionPlanBuilder` will try to choose only required members.

-### Scan processor partition pruning
+### Scan partition pruning

-Partition pruning is a pretty simple optimization: we will extract partition key condition during SQL opt phase, pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.
+Partition pruning for IMap scan is a pretty simple optimization: we will extract partition key condition during SQL opt phase, pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.

 ## Rejected opportunities